 Photo Blog: Croatia Cycling Tour, National Parks of Dalmatia - Deluxe

-In April 2018, myself and Ben from our marketing team travelled to Trogir on the Dalmatian coast of Croatia to experience the National Parks of Dalmatia - Deluxe tour.
+In April 2018, I travelled with Ben from our marketing team to Trogir on the Dalmatian coast of Croatia to experience the National Parks of Dalmatia - Deluxe tour.
 Croatia boat and bike tours are very popular with Freedom Treks customers, so I was very keen to see one for myself.
 I’m a fairly seasoned bicycle tourist – I cycled from Japan back to England a couple of years ago – but this was my first taste of this style of cycling holiday.
 I wasn’t sure how I’d take to it, the deluxe Princeza Diana with her spacious cabins and onboard chef is a far cry from my usual routine of wild camping and cooking my meals on a camp stove.

 Well, I’m sold.
 What better way to see Croatia’s stunning coast and islands than cycling on quiet roads with a local guide, then returning to a luxurious floating hotel for lunch and a cold drink on deck?
 The week flew by, with the perfect mix of cycling, exploring and relaxing which kept us smiling all day, from the plentiful breakfast through to yet another beautiful sunset.